ICEI-PUC-Minas-PSG-ADS-TI/psg-ads-2024-2-p2-tiapn-7369100-psg-ads-2024-2-p1-vemcomigo/docs/5-Gerenciamento-Projeto.md

-# 5. Planejamento do Projeto
+# 5. Gerenciamento do Projeto

 ## 5.1.
 Divisão de Papéis